 Apparent here is the potential of people who might have developmental disabilities preventing their participation in more standardised workplaces, but who may have fertile imaginations and talents that affords them such capacity for creative expression.
 Moreover, the exhibitions and sale of artworks made by people with disabilities has an impact on how people with disabilities are perceived and related to in society.

 With regards to mental health, or illnesses such as dementia, research shows that viewing related art can challenge stereotypes and address stigma.
-Approaches like these are valuable tools towards understanding, social inclusion and community well-being.
+Approaches like these not only benefit the artists, but are valuable tools towards understanding, social inclusion and community well-being.